googlecloudrobotics/core/docs/developers/debug-auth.md

 # Debugging authentication problems

+Useful tips for working with Authentication and Authorization systems.

 ## Run a sample request with various credentials

 You can call Cloud APIs with curl to see whether authorization works.